-Take some time to watch the following video: Living a circular life | Dallas Arcand | TEDxYYC (17:47)

-After watching "Living a Circular Life", please reflect on and consider your answers to the following questions:

-- How does Hoop dancing promote wholistic health and wellness? - Why is it more beneficial to practice traditional activities for Indigenous people?
+ctivity 2 iake som ne time to watch the following video: Living a circular life Dallas Arcand TEDxYYC (17 :47 indiger One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://ecampusontario.pressbooks.pub/ nousphysicalactivity/?p=181#oembed-2 After wate estions: ching "Living a Circular Life", please reflect on and consider your answers to the followir ng v does Hoop dancing promote wholistic health and wellness? y is it more beneficial to practice traditional activities for Indigenous people?